bonsai-rx/docs/worksheets/vision-psychophysics.md

 - Insert a `SelectMany` operator and set its name to `ReferenceGrating`.
 - Insert a `Repeat` operator.

+> [!Note]
-**Note**: The `Timer (Shaders)` source works exactly like the default `Timer (Reactive)` source, but it counts the time by using the screen refresh time, rather than the operating system time.
+> The `Timer (Shaders)` source works exactly like the default `Timer (Reactive)` source, but it counts the time by using the screen refresh time, rather than the operating system time.
 This can be important for precise timing of screen stimuli, as it avoid clock drift and jitter when synchronizing multiple visual elements, and should be in general preferred when specifying the various intervals used to control elements in the BonVision or Shaders packages.
-{: .notice--info}

 To implement the `ReferenceGrating` state, we will need to sample a random angle from the angle distribution, use it to initialize the angle property of the gratings, and present the gratings for a specified period of time.
 At the end, we need to send out as a result the value of the random orientation which was generated.

 **`ReferenceGrating`**:
 ![BonVision render loop](~/images/bonvision-render-randomgrating.svg)
-{: .notice--info}

 - Use the `Sample (Numerics)` operator to sample a random orientation value from the `AngleDistribution` subject and store it in a new `AsyncSubject` named `Angle`.
 This will allow us to reuse the sampled value when drawing the gratings later.
 - Subscribe to the `Draw` subject we defined previously and insert a `DrawGratings` operator.